a-ads/blog/content/blog/how-to-build-a-perfect-linkedin-page-for-your-business.md

 **Step 3**

 * Create an account for yourself and everyone in the company
-* Download our checklist to follow the guidelines listed
+* Download our checklist to follow the guidelines listed.

-* Now let's dive into some details on how to make the best LinkedIn page for your company.
+  Now let's dive into some details on how to make the best LinkedIn page for your company.

 ## Homepage